shabados/database/README.md

 // Fetch the line, with information about the shabad Lines
-  .query() // Start a query on the lines table .firstLetters('ਹਹਹਗ')   // Search for the first letters .first()  // Use the first line that is returned .then(line => line.$relatedQuery('shabad').eager('[lines, writer]'))  // Return the shabad the line is from, with the lines and writer
+  .query() // Start a query on the lines table .firstLetters('ਹਹਹਗ')   // Search for the first letters, ordering the results sensibly .first()  // Use the first line that is returned .then(line => line.$relatedQuery('shabad').eager('[lines, writer]'))  // Return the shabad the line is from, with the lines and writer
   .then(shabad => console.log(shabad))